 Jim cleans Manston's frames while it was being repaired at Tyseley.

 Over the past few years one or more of our locos have been at the Tyseley Museum workshop for work on axle boxes, boilers, etc. Some of that work can be done by SLL volunteers, and we arrange ad-hoc dates depending on the work required.
 We have a number of volunteers living in the Midlands, and more would be welcome.
 If you'd like to help us please contact Simon Troy on 01474 833263.

 Would you like to volunteer?

 We're a friendly bunch, and we welcome new volunteers.
-Whether you're highly skilled or just a generally handy person there will be work for you to do.
-Work is assigned on the basis of an individual's ability and willingness to do it.
+Whether you're highly skilled or just a handy person there's generally work for you to do.
+Work is assigned on the basis of an individual's ability and experience.

 The safety of you and those about you is the top priority.
 You will need to bring overalls and steel-toed boots.
 Other equipment is available from our stores, though you may prefer to bring your own hat, goggles, gloves, etc, which are needed for some tasks.
-Please note that we work between Monday and Friday, and the works is not generally used at weekends.
+Please note that we generally work between Monday and Thursday, and Herston works is not open at weekends.

-If you live locally and would like to find out more please call Simon Troy on 01474 833263 for a chat.
+If you would like to find out more please call Simon Troy on 01474 833263.